roostergrin/slaterfamilyholdings.com/README.md

       - You will be using {{ new project name }}.rgwplogin.com
   2. Change API endpoint in api.js file
       - You will be updating your api to {{ new project name }}.rgwplogin.com/wp-json

+## Future Requests

+This section is dedicated to the request team.
+Please share any information that the request team may need while making updates to this site.
+For example if you are using an api endpoint for the menu.
+Please write down the necessary steps someone would need to take to make updates to the menu.